mission-deny-the-mission/CoR-Document-V2/glossary.typ

 // Acronym definitions for the document
-// With proper label-based hyperlink system
+// With individual acronym linking to specific glossary entries

 #let acronyms = (
   "llm": ("LLM", "Large Language Model"),